National Ultralight Inc.

 All rigging hardware needed to attach the floats to Challengers is provided.
 A five point attachment system is used so when the seasons change you can switch your Challenger between floats and skis or wheels in only 90 minutes.

 Rigging hardware is all aircraft aluminum and stainless steel to obviate corrosion.
-An optional Salt Water Operations package of special bearings, bushings, axles and other parts can be installed if desired.
+An optional Salt Water Operations package is available with special salt water wheel bearings, stainless steel axles, and isolation bushings between the stainless steel axles and the aluminum forks.

 Puddlejumpers have an elegantly simple gear retraction and extension mechanism.
 Cables and gravity are used to avoid electric, air or hydraulic screw ups.
 Wheel locking is positive and mechanical rather than over centre or pressure based.